SinghRaghvendra/SinghRaghvendra/README.md

 I am a Data Science professional with **PG in Data Science & Business Analytics (2024)** from **Great Lakes Institute of Management & University of Texas at Austin**.
 I am eager to apply my strong foundation in data analysis, machine learning and statistical modeling towards making a meaningful contribution in Data Science and Business Analytics.

-I am constantly learning, improvising, and seeking ways to utilize my knowledge and skills to help organizations grow and achieve their goals.
+I am constantly learning, improvising and seeking ways to utilize my knowledge and skills to help organizations grow and achieve their goals.

 ## 🎯 Summary